Setting and managing your budget

 Nine stacks of coins next to a jar with more coins in it, 'education' written on it, and a tiny morter-board hat on top

-Before that, a word about parents.
-Most of you reading this will be young people, who are heavily reliant on their parents.
+If you are a student reading this, you are heavily reliant on their parents.
 While you are now taking a step away from them, building your own independence, you are still reliant on them financially; it's just the way that student funding works.

-(Any parents reading this: you need to do the same.
-Work closely with your son or daughter, not so that you can control their budget, but so that you can pass on the skills and the confidence for them to do it themselves).
+If you are a parent reading this, you need to do the same.
+Work closely with your son or daughter to build an honest and open relationship with them about money.
+Not so that you can control their budget, but so that you can pass on the skills and the confidence for them to do it themselves.

 How much money will you need?